gSchool/ada-2-ruby-on-rails/intro-to-rails-4/betsy.checkpoint.md

 Then create a new rails project with `rails new .`, add commit and push to master.

-Then complete the project and create a pull request.
+Once you'd completed the project, create a pull request.

 When you create the pull request your tests will automatically run and you can see the results at the bottom of the PR.